Welcome to C2G2’s new website

 The site layout should be fairly intuitive.
 About C2G2 gives an overview of who we are, and what we are aiming for.
 Governing Geoengineering is designed as a basic introduction to the topic, particularly for those new to the debate.

-Resources and Tools is designed to be a repository of more in-depth information; over time we aim to populate it with papers, infographics, and other materials which professionals can use in their own work and presentations.
+Resources and Video is designed to be a repository of more in-depth information; over time we aim to populate it with papers, infographics, and other materials which professionals can use in their own work and presentations.
 Please feel free to share and suggest useful content, which we will consider for wider dissemination.

 Finally, News and Events will contain our blog—in which we and invited guests hope to stimulate discussion on live topics—as well as advisories, recent news articles we found interesting, and upcoming events important to the governance of geoengineering —both our own, and those in the wider community.